cdktf/cdktf-provider-okta/docs/appGroupAssignments.python.md

 - *Type:* str

+The ID of the application to assign a group to.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.2/docs/resources/app_group_assignments#app_id AppGroupAssignments#app_id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.3/docs/resources/app_group_assignments#app_id AppGroupAssignments#app_id}

 ---